 Remember how we mentioned that samurai felt that drinking matcha before meditation helped them physically recover while training?
 Modern studies back up this claim!
 An analysis of several studies on green tea and workout recovery found that green tea helps reduce the amount of muscle damage after exercising and has positive effects on muscle recovery following strenuous exercise.
 (30) (14)

-6) Help prevent hair loss and baldness
+6) May support fighting off hair loss and baldness

 Hair loss and growth in men is more genetic than physical, and it’s often triggered by the level of testosterone in the body.
 As men age, it is common for some men to convert their testosterone to dihydrotestosterone (Dht), which is a hormone known for causing hair loss.

-Although one cup of matcha will not complete reverse balding, the potent EGCG antioxidant levels in green tea have been studied to be useful in preventing androgenetic alopecia (aka baldness in males) under test conditions.
+Although one cup of matcha will not complete reverse balding, the potent EGCG antioxidant levels in green tea have been studied to be useful in combating androgenetic alopecia (aka baldness in males) under test conditions.
 If you are a man who genetically is inclined to experience hair loss, you might consider drinking at least one cup of matcha daily for possible benefits against balding.
 (5) (11)

 7) Offset the adverse effects of being a carnivore